sialboat/portfolio/content/portfolio/Silas Wang.md

 Some cool things I've done:
 - Developing a [[Gaming Handheld MIDI Controller| Teensy-based game controller]] that simultaneously sends MIDI and MIDI-CC data into a DAW whilst controlling a video game (or some HID-adjacent program)
 - Developing a [[SickDelay VST Plugin | Delay VST plugin]] using the JUCE framework with sound design focused feature set such as delay-tap offset and an FX-insert within the feedback loop.
-- Developing a [[ESP32 MindFlex Brain-EEG Sound Controller | Brain EEG-powered ESP32 Sound Controller]]utilizing a MindFlex Brain Wave controller and an ESP-32 Development Board to translate EEG waves of various frequencies to control audio-adjacent devices.
+- Developing a [[ESP32 MindFlex Brain-EEG Sound Controller | Brain EEG-powered ESP32 Sound Controller]]utilizing a MindFlex Brain Wave controller and an ESP-32 Development Board to translate EEG waves and other various stochastic processes into a novel interactive music system.
 - Built an [[Slew-Limiter Tremolo | analog tremolo effect]]  with a slew-limited square and triangle LFO.
 - [[Ultrasonic Microphone Jammer | A research paper on Ultrasonic Microphone Jammers]] [[Portfolio Projects| (you can find more of them here)]]

 Some NYU-related things I'm currently involved in
 - I help put together [MTech Invasion](https://sites.google.com/nyu.edu/mtech-invasion/invade?authuser=0) every semester!
 MTech Invasion is a student-run style-agnostic "Pandora's Box" concert featuring Music Technology students.
-- I am apart of [GenAudio](https://wp.nyu.edu/steinhardtschoolofcultureeducationandhumandevelopment-nyugenaudio/) Leadership, where we foster learning and research through industry panels, hackathons, reading groups, and hands-on projects.
+- I am currently apart of [GenAudio](https://wp.nyu.edu/steinhardtschoolofcultureeducationandhumandevelopment-nyugenaudio/) Leadership, where we foster learning and research through industry panels, hackathons, reading groups, and hands-on projects.

 Feel free to reach out if you're interested in hearing more about me!
 [[Resume]] [[About#Contact |Contact]]